TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Cons

-• Higher compression is not suitable for players who want extra spin and feel around the greens
+• Not suitable for players who want extra spin

 It is very important to point out that the choice ultimately depends on the player’s individual preferences and needs, as well as what they want to achieve on the course.
 Golfers who prioritize feel and spin will definitely want the TP5 while those who want distance should pick the TP5x.

 Testing both balls is highly recommended in order to see which one works best for your game.
 Players who do not want spin/feel not distance should not stress about picking a specific one.
-Either will do because they are both high-quality balls.
+Either will do because they are both high-quality.

 Is Using Both a Viable Option?